 This beet salad with oranges and kale gives a great example of mixing and matching ingredients.
 You will notice in the recipe I didn't use a dressing.
 You can if you want, but I found that it was too much since oranges have the delicious sweet citrus flavors and kale I sautéed in a tablespoon of oil.

 Beside the golden color, golden beets contain a good amount of fiber and are a natural source of sugar.
 They also decrease the risk of heart disease and orange colored foods contain an abundance of antioxidants.

 Citrusy oranges purify the blood and protect skin.
 Keeping teeth and bones healthy, this fruit also adds sweetness and a lot of vitamin C. To add to all that, the kale contains a large amount of iron and 10 times more vitamin C than spinach.

-- Bring to a boil 4 cups of water in small pot, add in 1 golden beet and cook it for half an hour.
+Bring 4 cups of water to a boil in a small pot.
+Add in 1 golden beet and cook it for half an hour.
 Drain the water and let the beet cool down.

-- Sauté 2 cups kale for 1 minute; stirring always.
+Sauté 2 cups kale for 1 minute; stirring constantly.

 Arrange kale on a plate with sliced beet.

 Peel 1 orange and slice it up, then add to the kale.